CiaoSR: Continuous Implicit Attention-in-Attention Network for Arbitrary-Scale Image Super-Resolution: Introduction

 To address these, most existing arbitrary-scale SR methods \cite{chen2021liif,hu2019metasr,lee2022lte} replace the upsampling method with an implicit neural function and boost the performance.
-These methods predict a RGB value at query point in an image by ensembling features within a local region.
-However, the local ensemble methods have limitations in the ensemble weights and insufficient information.
+These methods predict an RGB value at the query point in an image by ensembling features within a local region.
+However, the local ensemble methods have limitations in the ensemble weights and insufficient information (\eg non-local information).
 The ensemble weights are often calculated by the area of the rectangle between the query point and each nearest point, which is equivalent to the bilinear interpolation.
 Thus, those methods cannot adaptively ensemble local features since there is no trainable parameter.
-These weights are only related to the coordinates of the local features, but independent on the local features.
-Ignoring both the coordinates and the local features lose visual information and result in blurry artifacts.
-In addition, it is limited for these methods to ensemble more feature, \eg non-local information. \emph{From Figure \ref{fig:comp_performance}, it is important and necessary to design a new implicit network to predict the weights and exploit more information in local ensemble.}
+These weights are only related to the coordinates of the local features, but independent of the local features.
+Ignoring both the coordinates and the local features lose visual information and result in blurry artifacts. \emph{It is important and necessary to design a new implicit network to predict the weights and exploit more information in the local ensemble.}

 In this paper, we propose a novel implicit attention model to enhance arbitrary-scale SR performance.
-Specifically, we use our proposed attention to predict the ensemble weights by considering both local features similarity and coordinate distance.
+Specifically, we use our attention to predict the ensemble weights by considering both the similarity and coordinate distance of local features, as shown in Figure \ref{fig:comp_attn}.
 Based on such learnable weights, the implicit model can adaptively aggregate local features according to different inputs.
-To enrich more information, we introduce an attention in our implicit attention, which helps discover more different-scale features in a larger receptive field.
+To enrich more information, we introduce an attention in our implicit attention, which helps discover more features in a larger receptive field.